 Which is better: Swiss or Japanese movement?

-Japanese movements are considered highly practical, focusing more on precision and cost-effectiveness than appearance.
+Japanese movements are considered highly practical, emphasizing precision and cost-effectiveness over appearance.
 These movements are produced on automated assembly lines, which help keep manufacturing costs low.

 On the other hand, Swiss movements are the original automatic movements, setting the standard for both accuracy and craftsmanship.
 Swiss movements must follow strict laws that guarantee excellence and precision, and they are also usually hand-assembled — a detail that often affects the overall quality and price of the watch.

-The choice of movement will mainly depend on your personal priorities and budget, but here at RZE, we believe we've found a balance between affordability and quality with Japanese movements.
+The choice of movement will mainly depend on your personal priorities and budget, but here at RZE, we've found a balance between affordability and quality with Japanese movements.

 Conclusion: Swiss vs. Japanese movement

-To sum up, RZE watches are powered by Japanese movements for its comparable accuracy and precision with Swiss movements at a great price point.
+To sum up, RZE watches are powered by Japanese movements, offering comparable accuracy and precision to Swiss movements at a great price point.